QuarkXPress 7.x PDF support

 • Don’t use artificial bold (selecting bold as a type style instead of selecting a bold font).

-• Make sure the resolution of images affected by transparency is high enough, ideally higher than the resolution used by the flattener.
+• Make sure the resolution of images affected by transparency is high enough, ideally higher than the resolution used by the Flattener.